FcoCuevas87/F_Family_cova/README.md

 # _F_-Family of covariance functions
-Codes to compute the _F_-family of covariance functions.
+This repository contains the codes to compute the _F_-family of covariance functions.

 This repository have the files required to compute and reproduce the results of the paper regarding the _F_-Family paper (that we can not cite yet).